owdproject/owd-client/README.md

 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org)

-For now, there is no OWD CLI available to bootstrap a new OWD Client instance.
-You can proceed manually; once you have everything installed, clone the repository.
+At the moment there is no OWD CLI available to bootstrap a new client instance with a single command, but you can proceed manually.
+Once you have everything installed, clone the repository.

 ```
-# using HTTPS
+# Using HTTPS
 git clone https://github.com/owdproject/owd-client.git

-# or using SSH
+# Using SSH
 git clone git@github.com:owdproject/owd-client.git
 ```

 Copy the `owd-client/packages/client` folder somewhere, install dependencies and then you'll ready to go.
 ```
-# create your own owd-client instance
+# Create your own owd-client instance
 cp owd-client/packages/client my-owd-client

-# navigate to your owd-client instance
+# Navigate to your owd-client instance
 cd my-owd-client

-# install dependencies
+# Install dependencies
 npm install

-# run owd-client in development mode
+# Run owd-client in development mode
 npm run serve
 ```

-If you want to publish your desktop, build the source and deploy the `my-owd-client/dist` folder.
+If you want to publish your desktop, build the source and deploy `my-owd-client/dist`.
 ```
-# build owd-client for production
+# Build owd-client for production
 npm run build
 ```

 ## Modules
-Each OWD Module may include a `client` or a `server` folder.
+OWD modules may usually include a `client` or a `server` folder.

-For now, there is no OWD CLI available for module installation, so you have to install each module manually too.
+Since there is no OWD CLI available for module installation, you have to install each module manually too.
 Here you can find [some modules](https://github.com/topics/owd-modules).

 ### Install a new module
-You can install a new module by copying the content of the `owd-module/client` folder into `src/modules/<module-name>`.
+To install a module, copy the content of the  `owd-module/client` folder into `src/modules/<module-name>`.

+Always take a look at the README.md of the OWD Module, you may have to move some other folders like `config` or `public`.'

 #### Install module dependencies
 Some modules may require additional [npm](https://www.npmjs.com) dependencies, or other OWD modules to be installed:

-- Check the `src/modules/<module-name>/module.json` config
-- If you find some `dependencies` defined, install each one by running `npm install <dependency-name>` in the root folder of your owd-client instance
+Check the `src/modules/<module-name>/module.json` config.
+If you find some `dependencies`, install each one by running `npm install <dependency-name>` in the root folder of your owd-client instance.

-If the module require other OWD modules, it will be specified in the README.md of that module.
+If the module require other OWD modules, it will be specified in the README.md.

 #### Define the installed module
 To allow OWD to load the installed module, you have to define it under `my-owd-client/config/modules.json`.